 Wil Wheaton (Wesley Crusher) was invited back to the cast by executive producer Rick Berman after Wheaton spoke with LeVar Burton (Lt.
 Commander Geordi La Forge) on a special Star Trek edition of NBC's The Weakest Link (2001).
 Wheaton remains in the end titles although all of his scenes were cut from the final version of the film and he can only be seen as a non-speaking extra during the wedding scene.

 According to his interview in the DVD's special features, Patrick Stewart did all of his own driving for the ARGO scenes, with the exception of the opening shot leaping out of the shuttle and the subsequent sharp turn.

 Shinzon's ship, the Scimitar, resembles a lionfish when extending its tines to use its radiation weapon.
 Picard, for many years, had a lionfish in an aquarium in his Enterprise-D ready room in Star Trek: The Next Generation (1987).

-Second time that Counselor Troi assumes command of the Enterprise in a Star Trek movie.
+Second time that Counselor Troi assumes the helm position of the Enterprise in a Star Trek movie.
 The first time was in Star Trek: Generations (1994).
 Both times, the Enterprise had been (or was about to be) heavily damaged.

 The ships backing the Enterprise in Federation territory according to Data (Brent Spiner) and Picard's (Patrick Stewart) meeting in stellar cartography are, USS Intrepid, USS Valiant, USS Galaxy, USS Aries, USS Nova, USS Hood and USS Archer (named for the Captain in the prequel series Star Trek: Enterprise (2001)).